neutralinojs/neutralinojs.github.io/docs/api/os.md

 ```

 ## os.showSaveDialog(title, options)
 Shows the file save dialog.
-You can use it to create new files.
+You can use it to obtain a path to a create new file.

 ### Parameters
 - `title` String (optional): Title of the dialog.